johnashu/harmony_blockchain_sync_alerts/README.md

 > SHARD: Add your chosen shard

+> RUN_EVERY_X_MINUTES: Define in minutes how often you would like the script to run and if behind send an alert

+> FULLY_SYNCED_NOTIFICATIONS_EVERY_X_HOURS: Define how often per x hours you would like an alert if you are fully synced.
+0 = No status notifications

 > HARMONY_FOLDER: Add path containing .hmy ( run pwd in .hmy location to get full path ) e.g /home/serviceharmony/harmony

-> RUN_EVERY_X_MINUTES: Define in minutes how often you would like the script to run and send an alert if behind

-> FULLY_SYNCED_NOTIFICATIONS_PER_DAY: Define how often per 24 hours you would like an alert if you are fully synced.
-0 = No status notifications

 ### 4) Test Script
 Test the .env variables and script is working as expected.